bradf83/express-postgres/README.md

 * Add a scope or two, try combining scopes.
 * Implement full crud for companies
+* Router catch all?
+For example getting a path that does not exist.
 * Error handling (Validation.JS)
 * Model
 * Best Practices